Graduate Course Catalog 2014-2015

 COMP 935, Server Technologies and Applications

-Elective courses can also be selected from the curriculum of the graduate certificate in Software System Engineering that is offered by the CS department and whose courses are taught in Manchester:
+Elective courses can also be selected from the curriculum of the graduate certificate in Software System Engineering (SSE) that is offered by the CS Department in the College of Engineering and Physical Sciences.
+SSE courses are taught in Manchester:

 CS 818, Software Systems Engineering Process